 - A third party, such as another driver

-For a free legal consultation with a food delivery car accidents lawyer serving Baltimore, call (410)886-6215
+For legal consultation with a food delivery car accidents attorney in Baltimore, call (410)886-6215

 Next, Our Team Focuses on Calculating the Value of Your Case

 While reviewing the case, we can begin to categorize your damages and calculate their value.
 This is a crucial step in building a case, as it gives us an idea of how much compensation we should pursue based on your past, current, and future damages.

 We may pursue compensation for the following types of damages:

 - Medical expenses

 - Pain and suffering

 - Costs for other care services, such as childcare or homecare